 Boomers are so yesterday.
 Millennials are the biggest living generation in U.S. history.
-And these savvy consumers, now age 16 to 36, are poised to redefine the economy as we know it.
-The change is making law firms nervous about how to catch up and market to this often- misunderstood segment.
+And these savvy consumers, now age 22 to 37, are poised to redefine the economy as we know it.
+The change is making law firms nervous about how to catch up and market to this often- misunderstood population.

 The second revelation is that investing a little time to learn about this generation is worth the effort.
 There’s real ROI tied to knowing this audience.
-If your law practice can grasp millennials’ needs and engage them you can win their business (and maybe their parents or mentors, too.)
+If your law practice can grasp millennials’ needs, you can win their business.

-Here are some key takeaways from market statistics and behavioral research into how millennials make decisions.
-These will undoubtedly impact how your law firm begins to markets in the future.
+Here are some key takeaways from market statistics and behavioral research into how Millennials make decisions.
+These will undoubtedly impact how your law firm begins to market in the future.

 - Millennials work (and play) online, mostly on mobile devices.